top of page

 Gluten Allergy Symptoms

 For those with a gluten allergy, known as celiac disease (7), gluten is a trigger.
 When gluten sneaks into your diet, your immune system gets upset and attacks the lining of your small intestine.
-This can lead to serious stomach pain, diarrhea, and weight loss.
+This can lead to severe stomach pain, diarrhea, and weight loss.

 Gluten-Free Products